Whistler Ski Holidays

 Skiing in Whistler

-Each spectacular in its own right, Blackcomb boasts the greatest vertical rise in North America, rising 5,280 feet, with Whistler close behind in claiming the second greatest vertical rise at 5,020 feet.
-Both mountains provide a huge range of beginner, intermediate and advanced skiing & snowboarding.
+Each spectacular in its own right, Blackcomb boasts the greatest vertical rise in North America, rising 5,280 feet, with Whistler close behind, claiming the second greatest vertical rise at 5,020 feet.
+Both mountains provide a huge range of beginner, intermediate and advanced skiing and snowboarding.